Yonghao-Tan/integrated-academic-searcher/README.md

 -   **Semantic Scholar Search**:
     1. Fill in **Query Keywords**, **Abstract Keywords**, **Minimum Year**, etc.
+    2. Use the **Use Bulk Search** checkbox to switch between search modes.
+The default bulk mode is faster but may be less precise.
+Unchecking it uses a more relevance-focused search that might return more accurate results.
-    2. Select target **Conferences/Journals** from the multi-select list.
+    3. Select target **Conferences/Journals** from the multi-select list.
 If `arXiv` is selected, you can set a minimum citation count.
-    3. Click **Search**.
+    4. Click **Search**.
 The results will be grouped by conference category and displayed in different worksheet tabs.
-    4. Click the **Export to Excel** button to download all results as a multi-sheet `.xlsx` file.
+    5. Click the **Export to Excel** button to download all results as a multi-sheet `.xlsx` file.

 -   **arXiv Time-Window Search**:
     1. The interface provides one **Search Direction** by default.
 You can fill in **Query Keywords**, **Abstract Keywords**, and **Subject Classifications**.